vinceliuice/Layan-cursors/README.md

 based on [capitaine-cursors](https://github.com/keeferrourke/capitaine-cursors).

 ## Windows Version
-you can get the windows port here - [Layan-Cursors-for-windows](https://github.com/RandomPenguin1778/Layan-Cursors-for-windows)
+You can get the windows port here - [Layan-Cursors-for-windows](https://github.com/emaxoda/Layan-cursors-for-Windows)

 ## Installation
 To install the cursor theme simply copy the compiled theme to your icons